-The biography of Adidas brand is so saturated in rich in details, unexpected twists and legend-like events, that it can make you appreciate Adidas much more.
-You can check out the biopic movie about the brand’s founding brothers (it’s called “Adidas vs Puma”, google it and you won’t regret).
-But let’s discuss it next time, right now I’d like to look at it from the design’s perspective and come along the way of Adidas logo development.
+The biography of the Adidas brand is so saturated in rich in details, unexpected twists, and legend-like events that it can make you appreciate the Adidas brand much more.
+The changes touched everything from the company name to brand identity and overall philosophy.
+If you’re into the visual narrative more and would like to discover the extra fact about the company’s development, you can check out the biopic about the brand’s founding brothers (it’s called “Adidas vs. Puma,” google it and you won’t regret).
+But the spotlight of our attention comes from the designer’s perspective, so we invite you to go along the way of Adidas logo development.

 What does Adidas stand for?